 Scandal, “Everything’s Coming Up Mellie”

-Scandal fans are a factional bunch, with each viewer holding a complex and perhaps irrational set of rooting and booing interests toward secondary characters.
+Scandal fans are a factional bunch, with each viewer holding a complex set of rooting and booing interests toward secondary characters.
 I, for example, am anti-Fitz, pro-Jake, pro-Abby, indifferent to Harrison, anti-Huck, anti-Quinn, pro-Cyrus, and, most passionately, pro-Mellie.
 The First Lady has been a chatterboxing schemer for the entire series, but played by Bellamy Young, she’s also magnetic, hilarious, and secretly the show’s most sympathetic figure.

 “Everything’s Coming Up Mellie” made that less of a secret: Cutting between flashbacks from 20 years earlier and a present-day fluff interview she’s forced to do with a news crew, the episode fleshes out just how deeply Mellie has sacrificed for her husband’s sake.
 One hard-to-watch revelation from the past hits like a bomb blast; in the musical score, a bell tolls, signaling the death of a woman’s innocence and the start of her desperate, tragic need to overcome by any means necessary.